lamps-wg/RFC5019bis/draft-bonnell-RFC5019.md

 sign responses on the CA's behalf.

-Clients MUST ensure that they are communicating with an authorized responder by the rules described in [OCSP], Section 4.2.2.2.
+Clients MUST ensure that they are communicating with an authorized responder by the rules described in [RFC2560], Section 4.2.2.2.

 ## Impersonation Attacks

 The use of signed responses in OCSP serves to authenticate the identity of OCSP responder.

-As detailed in [OCSP], clients must properly validate the signature of the OCSP response and the signature on the OCSP response signer certificate to ensure an authorized responder created it.
+As detailed in [RFC2560], clients must properly validate the signature of the OCSP response and the signature on the OCSP response signer certificate to ensure an authorized responder created it.